Frigatebird: Fossil record

 The Eocene frigatebird genus Limnofregata comprises birds whose fossil remains were recovered from prehistoric freshwater environments, unlike the marine preferences of their modern-day relatives.
 They had shorter less-hooked bills and longer legs, and longer slit-like nasal openings.
 Three species have been described from fossil deposits in the western United States, two—L. azygosternon and L. hasegawai—from the Green River Formation (48–52 million years old) and one—L. hutchisoni—from the Wasatch Formation (between 53 and 55 million years of age).
 Fossil material indistinguishable from living species dating to the Pleistocene and Holocene has been recovered from Ascension Island (for F. aquila), Saint Helena Island, both in the southern Atlantic Ocean, and also from various islands in the Pacific Ocean (for F. minor and F. ariel).
+A tarsometatarsus and pedal phalanx from the Lower Eocene London Clay of the Walton-on-the-Naze resembles Limnofregata, but being notably larger and distinct in other ways, was tentatively referred to Marinavis longirostris due to similar stratigraphy, geography, size, and presumed frigatebird affinities.

 A cladistic study of the skeletal and bone morphology of the classical Pelecaniformes and relatives found that the frigatebirds formed a clade with Limnofregata.
 Birds of the two genera have 15 cervical vertebrae, unlike almost all other Ciconiiformes, Suliformes and Pelecaniformes, which have 17.
 The age of Limnofregata indicates that these lineages had separated by the Eocene.